 ACE Scholarship Program

 Capitol Technology University will offer a $5,000 scholarship to ACE Mentor Program students.
-These funds may be used toward any on campus undergraduate course of study at the university and the award is renewable up to a total of $20,000 over four years, contingent upon good academic standing.
+These funds may be used toward full-time tuition in any undergraduate course of study at the university and the award is renewable up to a total of $20,000 over four years, contingent upon good academic standing.

 To be eligible for this scholarship you must: